sassoftware/sas-viya-sdk-js/sdk/content-components/README.md

 ## Prerequisites

 Access to a deployment of SAS Viya 4.0.1 (or later) is necessary in order to use the SDK.
-For more information about server set up, see <a target="_blank" href="https://developer.sas.com/sdk/content/docs/getting-started#sas-viya-setup">SAS Viya setup</a>.
+For more information about server set up, see <a target="_blank" href="https://developer.sas.com/sdk/js/getting-started#sas-viya-platform-setup">SAS Viya Platform setup</a>.

 ## Installation